 - 1. No one is permitted to access M-DCPS networked computers without a user-id and password. - 2.
-M-DCPS will provide user-ids only with the approval of the staff member's supervisor.

-- 3. Users are responsible for all activity associated with their user-id.
-When a user is finished using a computer or will be leaving the computer unattended, they must log off or lock the computer (CTRL-ALT-DELETE, Lock Computer) to prevent their account from being compromised. - 4.
+M-DCPS will provide user-ids only with the approval of the staff member's supervisor. - 3.
+Users are responsible for all activity associated with their user-id. - 4.
 User-ids will be revoked when an incorrect password has been entered an appropriate number of times within an appropriate period. - 5.
 User-ids will be revoked on all computer platforms when the user is terminated or transferred. - 6.
 User-ids may be revoked, cancelled, or suspended at any time. - 7.
-A user-id may, at the ITS Data Security Department supervisor's discretion, be revoked or cancelled if it has not been used for 100 days or more. - 8.
+A User-id may, at the ITS Data Security Department supervisor's discretion, be revoked or cancelled if it has not been used for 100 days or more. - 8.
 Network user-ids will consist of the 6-character employee number.
 This allows administrators to locate and revoke all M-DCPS user-ids if the employee is accessing data illegally or has been terminated. - 9.
 Passwords will be 8 characters long, including at least 1 numeric character. - 10.
-Passwords must be changed every 180 days, unless the user has access to certain types of sensitive data as determined by Senior Staff, in which case the password must be changed every 30 days; or the account is a system or FTP account, in which case senior staff may decide if and when the password should be changed.
+Passwords must be changed every 180 days, unless the user has access to certain types of sensitive data as determined by senior staff, in which case the password must be changed every 30 days, or the account is a system or FTP account, in which case senior staff may decide if and when the password should be changed.
 Notification of an impending password change deadline will be provided whenever possible. - 11.
 Users are restricted from reusing their last 6 passwords. - 12.
-Users are requested to refrain from using common passwords (i.e., first name, last name, spouse or pet names, school nicknames, the word "password," "123456," "ABCDEF,").
-Persons seeking unauthorized access easily guess these.
-There is also password-guessing software that can try thousands of common words and names used as passwords in seconds. - 13.
-Users may change their password at any time. - 14.
+Users are requested to refrain from using common passwords (i.e. first name, last name, spouse or pet names, school nicknames, the word "password," "123456," "ABCDEF,").
+Persons seeking unauthorized access - 13. easily guess these.
+There is also password-guessing software that can try thousands of common words and names used as passwords in seconds. - 14.
+Users may change their password at any time. - 15.
 If users suspect the confidentiality of their password has been compromised, they must change their password immediately.
-If they are unable to change the password themselves, they should contact their supervisor or appropriate staff at ITS to have the reset performed. - 15.
-Staff must not engage in any activity that may reveal or otherwise compromise their own or another user's password. - 16.
+If they are unable to change the password themselves, they should contact their supervisor or appropriate staff at ITS to have the reset performed. - 16.
+Staff must not engage in any activity that may reveal or otherwise compromise their own or another user's password. - 17.
 There is to be no auto-caching of passwords.
-This means that the password is to be retyped each time the user logs in to the network or application. - 17.
-The administrator of the network/application should always disable "Guest" default accounts.
+This means that the password is to be retyped each time the user logs in to the network or application.

+- 18. The administrator of the network/application should always disable "Guest" default accounts.
 In addition, the administrator should immediately change all generic and default system passwords such as "administrator" and "password."
 This user-id and password should be stored in a secure location and only used in an emergency.
 All individuals should be assigned specific rights to allow an audit trail of the work performed, e.g., the network administrator has an id that has administrator rights.
-The audit trails should be reviewed by management to ensure that only approved authorized changes have been made. - 18.
-Under no circumstances should any individual, including supervisors, ask for any other individual's network password or RACF password.
+The audit trails should be reviewed by management to ensure only approved authorized changes have been made. - 19.
+Under no circumstances should any individual, including supervisors, ask for any other individual's network password or RACF password. - 20.
+Avoid transmitting or storing passwords in clear text whenever possible.
+If available, password encryption should be turned on. - 21.
+Local Windows passwords are not secure and thus only the network logon should be used for security and authentication.